TJPBray/BEACH/README.md

 To analyse two stacks of FF and R2* values acquired together (and generated 2D-histograms / density maps), use BEACH_FF_R2(FF,R2star)

+BEACH_FF_R2 generates 2D histograms / heatmaps and could be used for cluster analysis or similar although this is not fully implemented at present.

 Examples of all three data types (ADC, FF, R2star) are provided in the testdata folder.

-The histographic analysis is implemented by the 'Histogram' pushbutton and can be modified in the corresponding functions in the BEACH_ADC.m and BEACH_FF_R2.m files.
+Histographic analysis is implemented by the 'Histogram' pushbutton and can be modified in the corresponding functions in the BEACH_ADC.m and BEACH_FF_R2.m files.